-Course M1.2 Name of lecturer See ESB website for contact details Prof. Dr. Andreas Taschner Language of instruction English Credits (ECTS) 3 ECTS Total workload 90 hours (30 hours lecture time, 45 hours independent study, 15 hours exam preparation) Contact hours per week (SWS) 2 hours Learning outcomes Upon completion of this course, participants will have developed the following competencies: Professional competencies: Participants will have developed an understanding and insight into management accounting in general and especially the cost accounting framework and its basic instruments.
+Course M1.2 Name of lecturer See ESB website for contact details Prof. Dr. Andreas Taschner Language of instruction English Credits (ECTS) 3 ECTS Total workload 90 hours (30 hours lecture time, 45 hours independent study, 15 hours exam preparation) Contact hours per week (SWS) 2 hours Learning outcomes Upon completion of this course, participants will have developed the following competencies: Professional competencies: Participants will have developed an understanding and insight into man- Participants will have developed an understanding and insight into management accounting in general and especially the cost accounting framework and its basic instruments.
 Students will be able to distinguish the corporate functions of management accounting from financial accounting and corporate finance.
-They will be more familiar with the relevant cost terminology, the cost behavior patterns and develop an in-depth understanding of the cost aspects of running a business.
+They will be more familiar with the relevant cost terminology, the cost behavior patterns and develop an in-depth understanding of the cost as- pects of running a business.
 Students will develop an in-depth understanding of different methods and techniques of cost allocation applied in practice.
 They will be able to independently apply, discuss, and challenge these methods.
-They will learn how to use cost-volume-profit analysis independently to assist in cost planning and how to identify relevant information for decision making in current real-world business environments.
+They will learn how to use cost-volume-profit analysis independently to assist in cost planning and how to identify relevant information for deci- sion making in current real-world business environments.
 Methodological competencies: Students will acquire analytical skills for business decision making.
-Participants will be familiar with the relevant underlying theories and consequently develop related problem solving skills that are also applicable to general decision making.
+Participants will be familiar with the relevant underlying theories and consequently develop related problem solving skills that are also appli- cable to general decision making.
 They will be able to critically discuss concepts applied in practice and acquire the ability to transfer and apply theoretical knowledge to real-life situations.
 Social competencies: Through the interactive nature of the course, students will refine their oral and written communication skills and become comfortable with communicating in both finance and accounting related context.